Python3pkg/MyRPC/doc/examples.rst

 Source code: https://github.com/bandipapa/MyRPC/tree/master/examples/gallery.

-This is an example demonstrating how you can use MyRPC to create a simple web/ajax-based picture gallery application.
+This is an example demonstrating how you can use MyRPC to create a simple web/ajax-based picture gallery application, with Python server and JavaScript client code.
 Try to upload an image and see what happens... :)

 Requirements: